TheOrderFivem/ox_inventory/README.md

 ## ⚠️ Notice

 This version of `ox_inventory` has been modified to improve compatibility with the latest versions of **qb-core**.
-It began as a continuation of an older fork by **@JericoFX**, which originally reintroduced QB compatibility but is no longer available.
+It began as a continuation of an older fork which originally reintroduced QB compatibility but is no longer available.
 Since then, this fork has evolved into a community-focused version aimed at ensuring broad compatibility while introducing small, non-intrusive quality-of-life enhancements.

 **Important:**
-The original `ox_inventory` is developed and maintained by the **Overextended** team and remains under its original license.
+The original `ox_inventory` was developed by the **Overextended** team, but is no longer actively maintained by them and remains under its original license.
 This modified version is **not officially supported by the Overextended team**.
 Please do **not contact them** for issues related to this fork.